Ian Happ Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Brewers pitching staff ranks 15th in the league.

-- Miley makes the start for the Brewers, his 18th of the season.
-He is 6-3 with a 3.18 ERA and 59 strikeouts through 87 2/3 innings pitched.
+- Burnes goes for his 10th win when he makes the start for the Brewers, his 27th of the season.
+He is 9-6 with a 3.65 ERA and 160 strikeouts in 158 2/3 innings pitched.

-- In his last time out on Wednesday, the lefty threw five innings against the Minnesota Twins, giving up three earned runs while surrendering five hits.
+- The right-hander last pitched on Wednesday against the Minnesota Twins, when he threw six innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.